SajalSanthosh/SnippetsShare/README.md

 ### Snippets Share
+A website written in nodejs to share source code snippets

 - [Live website on Heroku](https://snippetsshare.herokuapp.com/)
 - Instead of config file to store credentials, I used enviornment variables using dotenv node package